 A F1B Sheepadoodle is 75% Poodle and 25% Old English Sheepdog.
 The F1B is by far one of the most popular generations of Sheepadoodle.
 Most of these dog breeders will claim that F1B Sheepadoodles don’t shed and are allergy-friendly.

-Secondly, F1B Sheepadoodles are likely to get the hereditary qualities of a Poodle, including the personality and temperament.
-It’s likely that they will have long legs, have tons of energy, require physical excise, and mental stimulation.
+Secondly, F1B Sheepadoodles are likely to get the hereditary qualities of a Poodle, including personality and temperament.
+It’s likely that they will have long legs, have tons of energy, and require physical exercise and mental stimulation.
 If the F1B Sheepadoodle isn’t regularly exercised or mentally stimulated, they will get bored and may chew things around your house.

 Lastly, F1B Sheepadoodles get the health qualities of being hybrid vigor.
 This means the this generation of Sheepadoodle is likely to be healthier than the purebred parents.
-An F1B Sheepadoodle is technically the “2nd” generation so it does lose some qualities of hybrid vigor.
-With each passing dog generation, the amount of hybrid vigor deteriorates.
+An F1B Sheepadoodle is technically the 2nd generation so it does lose some qualities of hybrid vigor.
+With each passing dog generation, the amount of hybrid vigor declines.

 F1B Sheepadoodle Characteristics